HANICA/EveryoneCanCode/Chapter 5/RestaurantServer/README.md

 http://localhost:8090/images/
 So e.g. for item 8, 8_Pizza_Vesuvio.png in the menu.json file will allow you to load http://localhost:8090/images/8_Pizza_Vesuvio.png

 V1.0.5 If you add a folder called "images" to your Application Support folder, the server will serve images from there instead of the bundle.
 If the images folder is found in your Application Support folder this also enables the "Open Image Directory" button from the interface.
 This allows more novice Swift users to easily modify images etc. without the need to dive into the RestaurantServer application bundle themselves.
-All images are "686 x 334" for now.
+All images are "686 x 334" (for now).